skandium/skandium.github.io/_posts/2023-03-20-gradient-boosting-neurips.markdown

 ## Results

-Let's have a look at the final results of core track (with about 10x more data than extended, so arguably harder for GBM approaches).
+Let's have a look at the top final results of core track (with about 10x more data than extended, so arguably harder for GBM approaches).

 | **Team**     | **Approach** | **Library** | **Secret Sauce**                           | **Score** |
 |--------------|--------------|-------------|--------------------------------------------|-----------|